Foxconn's Gou throws hat in ring for Taiwan presidency, with blessing of sea goddess

 “He has no baggage and that will be a fascinating scenario.”

-Gou’s news comes as Tsai is grappling with a series of unpopular domestic reform initiatives, from a pension scheme to labor law, which have come under intense voter scrutiny.

-The KMT said this week Gou had been a party member for more than 50 years and had given it an interest-free loan of T$45 million ($1.5 million) in 2016 under the name of his mother, which had signaled his loyalty to the party.

-Foxconn said on Tuesday Gou would remain chairman, though he planned to withdraw from daily operations.
+Foxconn, formally known as Hon Hai Precision Industry, said in a statement on Tuesday Gou would remain chairman, though he planned to withdraw from daily operations.

-It was not immediately clear when he planned to pull back or if his presidential bid would require him to step down from Foxconn.
-There were no regulations related to a company executive running for the presidency, the island’s stock exchange said.
+On Wednesday, the company said: “With regards to the chairman’s personal career plans, that will be handled according to regulations should there be any specific updates.”

+Foxconn’s daily operations are handled by a team of professional managers, the company said, indicating that business would go on as usual.

 Foxconn’s shares closed up 2.1 percent at T$91.80 ahead of Gou’s formal declaration, the highest in six months.
 His Hong Kong-listed FIH Mobile closed up 28 percent, tracking the strength in parent Foxconn.

-Reporting by Yimou Lee, Additional reporting by Greg Torode and Donny Kwok in HONG KONG; Writing by Anne Marie Roantree; Editing by Christopher Cushing, Robert Birsel
+Reporting by Yimou Lee, Additional reporting by Greg Torode and Donny Kwok and Twinnie Siu in HONG KONG; Writing by Anne Marie Roantree; Editing by Christopher Cushing, Robert Birsel